linrax: A JAX Compatible, Simplex Method Linear Program Solver: Interface Comparison

 \section{Interface \& Comparison}

-We first describe the interface and usage of \linrax{} in~\ref{subsec:interface}.
-The signature of the public function is given, and each argument and result is explained.
-Next, in~\ref{subsec:comparison}, we compare \linrax{} to various other linear program solvers, including another JAX implementation.
-On smaller problems ($<50$ input variables), its performance is comparable to highly specialized, industry standard toolkits due to the computational advantages of JAX.
-Additionally, \linrax{} acts as a fully composable JAX subroutine and can be used in large pipelines without sacrificing these advantages, something not possible with most other solvers.
+We describe the interface and usage of \linrax{} in~\ref{subsec:interface}, presenting the main function's signature.
+In~\ref{subsec:comparison}, we compare \linrax{} to other LP solvers, including another JAX implementation.
+On smaller problems ($<50$ inputs), its performance is comparable to industry standard toolkits.
+Additionally, \linrax{} is a fully composable JAX subroutine and can be used in large pipelines without sacrificing these advantages, which is not possible with most other solvers.